keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/multi_stage/index.md

 ## Declare Shipyard (before creating a project)

 * A shipyard is defined at the level of a project.
-This means that all services in a project share the same shipyard configuration.
+This means that all services in a project share the same shipyard definition.

 * A shipyard defines the stages each deployment has to go through until it is released in the final stage, e.g., the production stage.